-5 - EXCLUSIONS - ARE NOT WARRANTED
+4 - EXCLUSIONS - ARE NOT WARRANTED

-- Normal wear on all items such as, but not limited to: - drive belts - bulbs - slider shoes - runners on skis - spark plugs - Replacement parts and/or accessories which are not genuine BOMBARDIER parts and/or accessories. - Damage resulting from installation of parts other than genuine BOMBARDIER parts. - Damage caused by failure to provide proper maintenance as detailed in the Operator's Manual.
-The labour, parts and lubricants costs of all maintenance services, including tune-ups and adjustments will be charged to the owner. - · Vehicles designed and/or used for racing purposes. - All optional accessories installed on the vehicle.
-(The normal warranty policy for parts and accessories, if any, applies). - Damage resulting from accident, fire or other casualty, misuse, abuse or neglect. - Damage resulting from operation of the snowmobile on surfaces other than snow. - Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER.
+- Normal wear on all items such as, but not limited to: - drive belts

-Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any other incidental or consequential damage.
+- bulbs - slider shoes - runners on skis - spark plugs - Replacement parts and/or accessories which are not genuine BOMBARDIER® parts and/or accessories. - Damage resulting from installation of parts other than genuine BOMBARDIER® parts. - Damage caused by failure to provide proper maintenance as detailed in the Operator's Manual.
+The labour, parts and lubricants costs of all maintenance services, including tune-ups and adjustments will be charged to the owner. - Cold seizure and piston scuffing caused by insufficient warm-up. - Vehicles designed and/or used for racing purposes. - All optional accessories installed on the vehicle.
+(The normal warranty policy for parts and accessories, if any, applies). - Damage resulting from accident, fire or other casualty, misuse, abuse or neglect. - Damage resulting from operation of the snowmobile on surfaces other than snow. - Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER INC. - · Damage incurred by track studs. - Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any other incidental or consequential damage.

-6 - BATTERY WARRANTY:
+5 - BATTERY WARRANTY:

-• 12 consecutive months.
-(Pro-rated)
+• 12 consecutive months (Pro-rated).

 100% warranty coverage will start on the date the snowmobile was delivered and run to the following April 30th.
-The remainder of the 12 month-period will be pro-rated as follows:
+The remainder of the 12 month-period will be prorated as follows:

-- 50% from April 30th to December 1st.
+- 50 % from April 30th to December 1st.

-- 40% from December 1st to December 31st.
+- 40 % from December 1st to December 31st

-- 30% from January 1st to end of warranty.
+- 30 % from January 1st to end of warranty.

-7 - EXPRESSED OR IMPLIED WARRANTIES
+6 - EXPRESSED OR IMPLIED WARRANTIES

-This warranty gives you specific rights, and you may also have other legal rights which may vary from state to state, or province to province.
-Where applicable this warranty is expressly in lieu of all other expressed or implied warranties of BOMBARDIER, its distributors and the selling dealer, including any warranty of merchantability or fitness for any particular purpose; otherwise the implied warranty is limited to the duration of this warranty.
+This warranty gives you specific rights and you may also have other legal rights which may vary from state to state, or province to province.
+Where applicable this warranty is expressly in lieu of all other expressed or implied warranties of BOMBARDIER INC., its distributors and the selling dealer, including any warranty of merchantability or fitness for any particular purpose; otherwise the implied warranty is limited to the duration of this warranty.
 However, some states or provinces do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply.

-Neither the distributor, the selling dealer, nor any other person has been authorized to make any affirmation, representation or warranty other than those contained in this warranty, and if made, such affirmation, representation or warranty shall not be enforceable against BOMBARDIER or any other person.
+Neither the distributor, the selling dealer, nor any other person has been authorized to make any affirmation, representation or warranty other than those contained in this warranty, and if made, such affirmation, representation or warranty shall not be enforceable against BOMBARDIER INC. or any other person.